1. Home

 U2C-TL1: Institutional Network Award for Promoting Kidney, Urologic, & Hematologic Research Training

 • Enhance Career Preparation (U2C Professional Development Core).
-Promote interdisciplinary approaches to prepare trainees for the next step in their scientific careers by exposing them to diverse and innovative technologies and critical research resources.
+Promote interdisciplinary approaches to prepare trainees for the next step in their scientific careers by exposing them to perse and innovative technologies and critical research resources.
 Develop tailored and structured educational experiences, including specific training in professional development, leadership, entrepreneurship, and mentorship.

 • Increase Networking and Outreach (U2C Networking Core).
 Coordinate a vibrant and dynamic cohort of K, U, and H trainees, including those supported directly by the TL1 component of this award and those institutional trainees already supported by other NIH training mechanisms, such as Fellowships (Fs), Career Development Awards (Ks), Short-term Training Grants (T35s), and Education Program Grants (R25s).
 Support a robust mentoring environment, including active peer-to-peer and alumni networks.